All Episodes

 You're not allowed to leak it to your friend that works at Columbia in the hopes that you can get a special counsel.

-And then we're gonna deal with the issue of exoneration before investigation, because Comey said under oath that he didn't know where he was going with the Clinton investigation until the investigator we talked to Hillary.
+And then we're going to deal with the issue of exoneration before investigation because Comey said under oath that he didn't know where he was going with the Clinton investigation until the investigator talked to Hillary.

 And remember, all of these people did this to keep her in a presidential race.